 6. Yin.
 This is an energetic cause.
 Hemorrhoids are a swelling, and such conditions are always yin imbalances in the body.
 Yin is associated with expansion of a tissue or organ of the body.

 This is important because the correction must be a yang correction.
-Nutritional balancing provides this, but most other health and nutrition programs do not.
+A development program provides this.

 Related yin conditions are: